-All these instruments are based on the Eurosystem legal framework for monetary policy instruments which consists of the “General framework” and the “Temporary framework”.
+All these instruments are based on the Eurosystem legal framework for monetary policy instruments, which consists of the “General framework” and the “Temporary framework”.
 The Temporary framework complements, amends or overrules the General framework.

-The monetary policy framework strives to ensure the participation of a broad range of eligible counterparties.
+Our monetary policy framework strives to ensure the participation of a broad range of eligible counterparties.
 In the case of standing facilities and tender open market operations, only credit institutions that are subject to minimum reserves and fulfil all the necessary eligibility criteria are eligible to participate.
-For outright transactions, no restrictions are placed a priori on the range of counterparties. as well as the amendments set out in Guideline ECB/2007/10.
+For outright transactions, there are no a priori restrictions on the range of counterparties.

-Open market operations play an important role in steering interest rates, managing the liquidity situation in the market and signalling the monetary policy stance.
+Open market operations play an important role in steering interest rates, managing the liquidity situation in the financial market and signalling the monetary policy stance.

 Open market operations are initiated by the ECB, which decides on the instrument and its terms and conditions.
 It is possible to execute open market operations on the basis of standard tenders, quick tenders or bilateral procedures.
 The Eurosystem may conduct them as reverse transactions, outright transactions, issuance of debt certificates, foreign exchange swaps or collection of fixed-term deposits.